xexefe121/Spotifymcp/README.md

 - `get_audiobook`: Get audiobook information with optional market parameter
 - `get_multiple_audiobooks`: Get information for multiple audiobooks (max 50)
 - `get_audiobook_chapters`: Get chapters of an audiobook with pagination support (1-50 chapters per request)
+- `get_playlist`: Get a playlist owned by a Spotify user
+- `get_playlist_tracks`: Get full details of the tracks of a playlist (1-100 tracks per request)
+- `get_playlist_items`: Get full details of the items of a playlist (1-100 items per request)
+- `modify_playlist`: Change a playlist's name, description, and public/private state

 ## License